-The following Terms & Conditions shall govern all Business Accounts of HSBC Sri Lanka (hereinafter referred to as the ‘Bank’ and/or ‘HSBC’).
+The following Terms and Conditions shall govern all Business Accounts of HSBC

 - ACCOUNT OPENING

-- 1.2 The Account, if such Account is a Current Account, may be opened by the persons mentioned in Clause 1.1 above, either on production of a letter of introduction from a reputed employer recognized by the Bank, or a letter of reference from a commercial bank in Sri Lanka where a business account has been maintained by the prospective customer in such commercial bank.
+- 1.2 The Account, if such Account is a Current Account, may be opened by the persons mentioned in Clause 1.1 above on production of a letter of reference from a commercial bank in Sri Lanka where a business account has been maintained by the prospective customer in such commercial bank.

 - 1.3 The Bank does not recognize Trusts.
 However the Bank may, on exceptional cases and at the absolute discretion of the Bank, open Accounts in respect of Trusts.